ice-lab/icestore/docs/recipes.md

 export default compose(withModel('user'), withModel('todos'))(TodoList);
 ```

-### withModelActions & withModelEffectsState
+### withModelDispatchers & withModelEffectsState

-You can use `withModelActions` to call only model actions without listening for model changes, also for `withModelEffectsState`.
+You can use `withModelDispatchers` to call only model actions without listening for model changes, also for `withModelEffectsState`.

 See [docs/api](./api.md) for more details.